nllz/IRTF-HRPC/draft-political.md

       target: "http://curia.europa.eu/juris/liste.jsf?num=T-201/04"
       seriesinfo: "DG Comp’s Discussion Paper on Article 82, DG COMP, European Commission"

+   Hanseth:
+      title: Insribing Behaviour in Information Infrastructure Standards
+      date: 1997
+      author:
+        - ins: O. Hanseth
+        - ins: E. Monteiro
+      seriesinfo: Accounting, Management and Infomation Technology 7 (14) p.183-211

+   Woolgar:
+      title: "Configuring the user: the case of usability trials"
+      date: 1991
+      author:
+         - ins: S. Woolgar
+      seriesinfo: "A sociology of monsters.
+Essays on power, technology and dominatior, ed: J. Law, Routeledge p.
+57-102."

+   Winner:
+      title: "Upon openig the black box and finding it empty: Social constructivism and the philosophy of technology"
+      date: 1993
+      author:
+        - ins: L. Winner
+      seriesinfo: Science, Technology, and Human Values 18 (3) p.
+362-378

+   Webster:
+      title: Networks of Collaboration or Conflict?
+The Development of EDI
+      date: 1995
+      author:
+        - ins: J. Webster
+      seriesinfo: "The social shaping of inter-organizational IT systems and data interchange, eds: I. McLougling & D. Mason, European Commission PICT/COST A4"

 --- abstract

 This document aims to outline different views on the relation between protocols and politics and seeks to answer the question whether protocols are political.